 - Best Places and Things to Do in Bolinao

 - Where to Eat

 How to Get to Bolinao

-There are 3 major bus line companies which cater passengers going to Bolinao, Pangasinan.
-Mainly, they are Victory Liner (Cubao Q.C. terminal), FiveStar Bus Inc. (Pasay City terminal), and Dagupan Bus Line (Cubao Q.C. terminal).
-They offer day and night trips and you can book on ordinary (nonair-con) or air-conditioned bus.
+There are 3 major bus line companies which travels to Bolinao, Pangasinan.
+Namely, these are (1) Victory Liner from the Cubao Q.C. terminal, (2) FiveStar Bus Inc. form the Pasay City terminal, and (3) Dagupan Bus Line from the Cubao Q.C. terminal.
+They offer day and night trips and you can book on ordinary (no air-con) or air-conditioned bus.

-Travel time: 5 to 6 hours and has three stops to Dau Terminal, Tarlac Terminal, and Alaminos terminal.
-So make sure to bring some foods or snacks to ease bus weariness.
+Travel time: 5 to 6 hours and has three stops prior to reaching Bolinao, namely Dau, Tarlac, and Alaminos.
+Make sure to bring some snacks to ease bus weariness.

-Trip Schedule and Reservations: For trip schedule, ticket reservations, and other inquiries, you may contact the bus company at the following numbers:
+Trip Schedule and Reservations: For bus schedule, ticket reservations, and other inquiries, you may contact the bus company at the following numbers:

 Victory Liner, Cubao Q.C

 Phone #: (02) 727-4534, 727-4688, 410-8986

 Dagupan Bus Line, Cubao Q.C